Amber Lee Ettinger

 Amber Lee Ettinger (born October 2, 1982) is an American actress, Internet celebrity, model, and singer.

-Ettinger became notable after being hired to portray Obama Girl in Barely Political's June 2007 Internet video "Crush on Obama", in which she lip-synced the lyrics to the song expressing admiration of then-U.S. Senator Barack Obama.
+Ettinger became a celebrity after being hired to portray Obama Girl in Barely Political's June 2007 Internet video "Crush on Obama", in which she lip-synced the lyrics to the song expressing admiration of then-U.S. Senator Barack Obama.
 The video led to numerous sketch comedy appearances and interviews, including Saturday Night Live, Geraldo at Large, The O'Reilly Factor, and Hannity.

 Early career

 Ettinger is a native of Hazleton, Pennsylvania.
 Her interest in entertainment began at an early age.
-She participated in beauty pageants, dance recitals, theater, cheerleading competitions, and more.
+She participated in beauty pageants, dance recitals, theater, and cheerleading competitions.

 Ettinger moved to New York City to attend the Fashion Institute of Technology to study fashion and clothing design, having expressed hopes to create her own clothing line and other business ventures.
 She is currently a designer alongside her mother Roseann Ettinger, together they have created the "Inspired by Amber" jewelry line.

 Ettinger was crowned Miss NYC and Miss Alpine New Jersey in the 2003–2004 Miss Hawaiian Tropic pageant, later augmenting that title with a nod as Howard Stern's Miss Howard TV in June 2007.
 Ettinger was Hooters Miss Manhattan, representing them in the 2003 International Swimsuit Pageant.

 Ettinger appeared in commercials for VH1's Pepsi Smash, Bikini Zone, and Certain Dri.
 She has also appeared in a video for The Onion.
 She was featured in music videos for Thalía, The John Popper Project, and Styles P.

 Ettinger has traveled around the world modeling for swimsuit, lingerie and fashion companies such as Ujena, Born, Baby Phat, Ralph Lauren, and Tommy Hilfiger.
 Ettinger has been featured in many publications such as Maxim, FHM, and Elle.
 She has appeared on the cover of Wired and Steppin Out magazine.